froala/KMSFroalaEditorBundle/README.md

 You can add some parameters in your save route (see custom options).

 ###TODO ?

-- Add options to choose image and file extensions for upload
 - Override Froala event and error display
 - Display the editor content with a Twig extension
 - Load JS at the end